gaois/Gaois.QueryLogger/src/Gaois.QueryLogger.AspNetCore/README.md

 ## Aggregated query logs and log analysis

 In [Fiontar & Scoil na Gaeilge](https://www.gaois.ie), DCU we aggregate summary data from our query log table on monthly basis and store it in a separate database table.
 We have made the table structure and stored procedures that manage this process available in the [DBScripts](https://github.com/gaois/Gaois.QueryLogger/tree/master/DBScripts) folder in this repository in case they are of use to anyone else.
 Gaois.QueryLogger also has an `AggregratedQueryLog` entity that corresponds to entries in the aggregated log table.
-The DBScripts folder also contains some of the more general SQL queries we use to summarize and analyze log data.
+The DBScripts folder also contains some of the more general SQL queries we use to summarise and analyse log data.